Git #

 .sqlfiles and their.metadata.jsonsidecarsdb.config.jsonfiles (credentials should use$VARreferences, not hardcoded values).envfiles (add to.gitignoreif they contain secrets).theme,.config, and.lintfiles

+When git is enabled, all of these are tracked.
 Use a .gitignore file to exclude files from version control.
 See .gitignore for details.

 Sync #